isomerpages/tp-virtualcampus/_events/Calendar.md

 <p><strong><a href="/tapestry-arts-festival-2024-metamorphosis/" rel="noopener nofollow" target="_blank">Tapestry Arts Festival 2024: Metamorphosis</a></strong>
 </p>
 <p></p>
-<p>The <strong>Temasek Arts Centre</strong> proudly presents this month-long
+<p>The <strong><a href="https://www.instagram.com/temasekartscentre/?hl=en" rel="noopener nofollow" target="_blank">Temasek Arts Centre</a></strong> proudly
-festival, happening from <strong>28 Oct to 30 Nov 2024</strong>.
+presents this month-long festival, happening from <strong>28 Oct to 30 Nov 2024</strong>.
 Look forward to an enthralling line-up of events featuring the very best of TP’s performing arts groups, as they take to the stage to engage, excite and captivate your senses.
 With the eclectic ensemble of activities staged across various art forms, there is something for everyone to enjoy!</p>
 <p></p>
 </td>
 </tr>